 Procurement principles, rules, policy and ethics

-Government procurement is based on Principles, the Mandatory Rules of Procurement (where they apply) and good practice guidance.
+Government procurement is based on Principles, the Government Rules of Sourcing (where they apply) and good practice guidance.
 Collectively these provide a broad framework that supports accountability, sound practice and successful procurement results.

 A refreshed statement of Principles of government procurement has been approved by Cabinet in July 2012 [Sec Min (12) 10/5].
 The aim is to provide a plain English statement of Principles that is easier for both agencies and suppliers to understand and apply.
 It is essential that all government agencies take the Principles into account when buying goods and services.
 The new statement of Principles is as follows.